lekoala/last-icon/readme.md

 }
 ```

-You can set a custom base path:
+You can set a custom base path and other options
+using window.LastIcon before including the library

 ```html
 <script>